 The Irish Literary Review http://irishliteraryreview.com/index.html Haven’t submitted yet, but I will.
 Clean.
 Classy.

-The Irish Times http://www.irishtimes.com/culture/books/poetry The new home for Hennessy New Irish Writing, with a chance to be shortlisted for the coveted Hennessy awards.
+The Irish Times http://www.irishtimes.com/culture/books/poetry The new home for Hennessy New Irish Writing, with a chance to be shortlisted for the coveted Hennessy awards, still selected by Ciaran Carty, I believe.
 And they pay contributors.